-A four-time NEWMAC Women’s Tennis Coach of the Year, Carol Matsuzaki has guided the MIT program for a record 14 seasons.
-The winningest coach in MIT women’s tennis history, she has compiled a 163-82 dual match record, with her teams recording winning records in all but one season.
+A five-time (1999, 2000, 2001, 2008, 2012) NEWMAC Women’s Tennis Coach of the Year, and the 2007 ITA Northeast Regional Coach of the Year, Carol Matsuzaki has guided the MIT program for 15 seasons.
+The winningest coach in MIT women’s tennis history, she has compiled a 180-87 dual match record, with her teams recording winning records in all but one season.

 |College:||Swarthmore College '99|

-Mason Astley is in his second season on the MIT women's tennis staff in 2012-13.
+Mason Astley will be in his third season on the MIT women’s tennis staff in 2013-14.
 He came to the Engineers from Emerson College, where he was the men's and women's head tennis coach for three years.

 Astley started teaching tennis at a summer tennis camp while in high school, and then matriculated at Swarthmore College, contributing to both the tennis and soccer teams.
 He earned a degree in English Literature and started working with the Arthur Ashe Youth Tennis Center in Philadelphia after graduation.
 That rekindled his love of teaching tennis and he began teaching and training at a club near his hometown of Worcester, Mass.
 He then traveled to Osaka, Japan where he taught English at a private language school.
 Upon returning, Mason briefly coached at Worcester Polytechnic Institute before settling in at the Mount Auburn Club in Watertown for three years.